 What do you solve in Your Elevator Pitch

-As well as knowing our who, we also need to know what problem we solve.
+Once we know who, we need to know WHAT.
+What problem do we solve?
 What is our audience routinely coming to us for?

-In order to create your killer elevator pitch you will need to ask a question first.
+In order to create your elevator pitch you will need to ask a question first.

 I want you to imagine that you are on a plane by yourself and you sat down next to a stranger who turns to you and asks, “What do you do?”
 Instead of falling all over yourself.
 I want you to ask them a question that hits on their pain point.